 The microphone picks up sound and sends it to the speech processor, which changes the sound to information the cochlear implant can understand.
 The implant then tells the nerves in the ear to send a message to the brain.
 The message is understood as sound.

 Cochlear implants have been shown to improve a person's ability to understand speech and speak clearly.

 Speech therapy will help you make the most of your cochlear implant.
 Training in listening, language, and speech-reading skills (paying attention to people's gestures, facial expressions, posture, and tone of voice) may also help you.

 Cochlear implants have a low rate of complications, which may include:

-- Risks of surgery, such as infection and medicine that numbs your senses during surgery (general anesthesia).
+- Risks of surgery, such as infection and general anesthesia, the medicine that puts you to sleep during surgery.